derricknguyen12/leagueoflegendsbanrates/README.md

 ## Introduction

-The League of Legends Ban Rates of Champions Analysis is an in-depth data science project conducted at UCSD that dives into multiple factors of the game.
+The *League of Legends Ban Rates of Champions Analysis* is an in-depth data science project conducted at UCSD that dives into multiple factors of the game.
 This project includes stages such as exploratory data analysis, hypothesis testing, baseline model development, and a concluding a fairness assessment.
 The primary goal is to comprehend how the ban rates of different champions impact overall statistics and results in League of Legends.
+The secondary goal is to build a model that can accurately predict the league a match is played in using various features.

-### General Introduction of League of Legends
+### General Introduction to League of Legends

 League of Legends (LOL) is one of the most popular multiplayer online games ever developed by Riot Games, boasting millions of players worldwide and establishing itself as one of the most influential esports in the industry.
 Our dataset, provided by Oracle's Elixir, records match data from professional LOL esports matches throughout 2018.